 Coloured alert stickers were used to highlight prescriptions containing fridge items and CDs in schedules 2 and 3.
-The SI described that they checked if patients receiving lithium, warfarin and methotrexate had had blood tests recently, and gave additional advice as needed.
+The RP described that they checked if patients receiving lithium, warfarin and methotrexate had had blood tests recently, and gave additional advice as needed.
 And they usually made records of this advice on the PMR.
+The RP, who worked in the pharmacy most days, was familiar with most people who used the pharmacy.
+She was observed giving tailored advice and clearly had a good report with patients.

 The pharmacy offered a range of additional services including flu vaccinations.
 The signed patient group direction for the upcoming flu vaccination service was yet to be released by the NHS.
-The SI had completed the required training on injection technique, anaphylaxis and resuscitation.
+The RP had completed the required training on injection technique, anaphylaxis and resuscitation.
 The pharmacy supplied opioid replacement medicines to people, some of whom were supervised taking their medication.
-The SI liaised with the drug and alcohol team and the person's key worker in the event of any concerns or issues.
+The RP liaised with the drug and alcohol team and the person's key worker in the event of any concerns or issues.

 The pharmacy offered the NHS New Medicines Service.
-The SI contacted people prescribed new medicines to check how they were getting on and to offer any advice needed.
+The RP contacted people prescribed new medicines to check how they were getting on and to offer any advice needed.
 The pharmacy was actively providing the new NHS Pharmacy First service.
 The team had supportive information available to support the safe delivery of this service, including current versions of the national patient group directions.
 And there were checklists available to support team members in triaging people attending for the service.

 Multi-compartment compliance aids were supplied by the pharmacy for people living in their own homes.
 Each person requesting compliance aids was assessed for suitability.
 The workload was organised and well planned.
 A sample of compliance aids was inspected.
 Each compliance aid was clearly labelled and contained a description of the tablets included so that they could be easily identified.
 Patient information leaflets (PILs) were supplied each month.
 'When required' medicines were dispensed in boxes and team members were aware of what could and could not be placed in trays.
-A record of any changes made was kept on a patient information sheet, which was available for the pharmacist during the clinical checking process.
+A record of any changes made was kept on a patient information sheet, which was available for the pharmacist during the clinical and accuracy checking processes.